unfoldadmin/django-unfold/docs/tabs/inline.md

 ---
-title: Inlines
+title: Inlines tabs
-order: 3
+order: 4
-description: Change form tab navigation from inlines.
+description: Learn how to organize Django admin inlines into tabs by using the tab attribute in inline classes, enabling better form organization and user experience in changeform views.
 ---

 # Inlines tabs